auroramod/docs/docs/install.md

 :::

-1. Download/Open your torrent client, we recommend using the [qBittorrent Windows client](https://www.fosshub.com/qBittorrent.html) (**ADD IMAGE HERE FOR CORRECT DOWNLOAD SECTION**)
+1. Download/Open your torrent client, we recommend using the [qBittorrent Windows Client](https://www.fosshub.com/qBittorrent.html) (**ADD IMAGE HERE FOR CORRECT DOWNLOAD SECTION**)

 2. Download and open the torrent file [h1_full_game.torrent] (**ADD LINK HERE**)

 3. Once it is open, there will be a dialogue box, where you will be able to specify the saving location.
 We highly recommend making a separate "Games" folder in order to do this (for example C:\Games) (**ADD IMAGE HERE**)

+## "I already have the Steam version"

+    If you already have the steam version, you may install the DLCs using our DLC torrent.

+1. Download the DLC torrent [h1_dlc.torrent] (**ADD LINK TO TORENT**)

+2. Extract and place all the DLC files in the root directory of your game.
+If the dialogue box asks you to merge folders, click "yes to all" (**ADD IMAGE HERE**)

 ## Installing the H1-Mod client